itsmeow/ClaimIt/README.md

     # Min: 0
     # Max: 2147483647
     I:show_borders_cooldown=60

+    # The text placed before the tag in chat.
+Supports & color/formatting codes.
+    S:tag_prefix=&a[

+    # The text placed after the tag in chat.
+Supports & color/formatting codes.
+    S:tag_suffix=&a]
 }
 ```

 `claim_blocks_accrual_amount` represents the amount of claimblocks that will be accrued per `claim_blocks_accrual_period`, given that both is greater than 0.
 <br>`claim_blocks_accrual_period` is a number represented in ticks (1/20 of a second) in which claimblocks will be rewarded, based on the time in which the user joined, meaning the exact award time is different for each player.
 <br>`claim_create_item` is the item ID that will be used for creating claims and subclaims.
 By default it is `minecraft:shears`, but it can be any valid item.
 <br>`claim_create_display` is a piece of text that will be displayed as the claiming item when a user runs `/claimit`.
-It does not nessecarily have to match the actual item name, but it generally should so your users know what to do.
+It does not necessarily have to match the actual item name, but it generally should so your users know what to do.
+<br>`claim_entry_message` is the text shown in the action bar upon entering a claim.
+Supports & color/formatting codes.
+Use %1 for owner name/uuid and %2 for claim name.
+<br>`claim_exit_message` is the text shown in the action bar upon exiting a claim.
+Supports & color/formatting codes.
+Use %1 for owner name/uuid and %2 for claim name.
 <br>`default_max_claim_area` is the amount of claimblocks in which users will start with.
 <br>`forceNoPVPInClaim` is a boolean that when set to true will make all claims block PVP, regardless of any settings or memberships.
 <br>`max_show_borders_seconds` is a number, in seconds, representing the length of time which `/claimit showborders` will display borders for.
 This is set at 30 for network performance reasons (each claim is ~12 to 30 packets per second).
+<br>`max_tag_length` is the maximum length of a group's tag (excluding formatting codes)
+<br>`min_tag_length` is the minimum length of a group's tag (excluding formatting codes)
 <br>`prune_unclaimed_chunks` is a boolean that when enabled will regenerate (remove constructions/modifications) of any chunks that do not contain a claim.
 This is a HIGHLY destructive operation that fires exactly once after the server starts with this enabled.
 After completion, it should promptly be set back to false.
 I am NOT responsible for data loss from this option.
 Do not take this one lightly.
-<br>`show_borders_cooldown` is a number, in seconds, represnting how long you must wait between using `/ci showborders`.
+<br>`show_borders_cooldown` is a number, in seconds, representing how long you must wait between using `/ci showborders`.
 Keep in mind the shorter this is the more network performance problems you may have.
+<br>`tag_prefix` is the text put before a tag in the chat.
+Supports color and formatting codes with &
+<br>`tag_suffix` is the text put after a tag in the chat.
+Supports color and formatting codes with &